Kocher, Jagst, and Tauber Bike Tour

-After all, we are now riding up river.
+After all, we are now riding upriver.
 That said, we do not get off and push any

 so they cannot be that bad.
 There are also several short stretches of gravel but

 nothing to fear, even for those with narrow tires.
 A must stop is Schöntal, a cloister

 just past Berlichingen.
 Generally, this is an area of old villages and cities.
 The

-last war did not wipe out all the buildings as it did in some
+last war did not wipe out all the buildings as it did in some of Germany’s bigger

 Since the Hotel Schöne Aussicht

-sunny and gorgeous but the weather forecast is for hot temperatures this
+sunny and gorgeous but the weather forecast is for hot temperatures this afternoon.

-This is one of the many Pilgrim Churches in Germany.
+is one of the many Pilgrim Churches in Germany.
 St. Gangolf (St. Gengulphus) was

 a French knight, property owner, and preacher who returned home from a war to learn

 that his wife had cuckolded him with another priest.
 He moved out and traveled through

 Europe preaching the gospel.
-The other man eventually attacked
+The other man eventually attacked and fatally wounded

 We take a break in the walled city of Möckmühl.
 The city